madewithnovel/next.js/README.md

 caveats
 - need to restart both server and client to get new schemas
+- you cannot add CSP and nonce on SSG pages force-static pages

 why
 - shadcn? need a design system that can build a foundation on, and shadcn has